YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 [`fix_term`](../../Installation/ocanren/camlp5/pa_ocanren.ml#L61) etc.,
 are defined before the EXTEND statement.

-In summary, the formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
+The formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
+The EXTEND statement itself consists of a list of entries, notably the global `expr` and `ctyp` entries, which extends the corresponding predefined entries.
+In particular, we shall focus on the `expr` entry, and observe that

 ### Entry I: `ocanren_embedding`